Electromobility is changing the face of

 Seen in this way, both

-In this sense, they resemble the two directors, who are now slowly strolling towards the hall exit.
+In this sense, they resemble the two model line heads, who are now slowly strolling towards the hall exit.
 Even though they belong to different generations, the two men have a surprising amount in common.
 Both spend as much time as they can on two wheels in their spare time: Achleitner also on a motorbike on occasion, and Weckbach always in the saddle of his mountain bike.
-They both work in the development center at Weissach, only a single floor apart, and exchange views whenever necessary, quickly and at the drop of a hat.
+They both work in the development centre at Weissach, only a single floor apart, and exchange views whenever necessary, quickly and at the drop of a hat.

 Weckbach tells how, very soon after he had started working for

 As a developer, he then experienced how the